Immersion Program FAQs

 Who can participate?

 The Olathe Dual-Language Immersion Program seeks to enroll students from varying backgrounds and all abilities.
-Applications are open to all Olathe students entering kindergarten for the 2021-2022 school year.
+Applications are open to all students in the Olathe School District entering kindergarten for the following school year.

 What schools offer the immersion program?